DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

   - /documentation/test-api/handling-native-dialogs.html
   - /documentation/test-api/working-with-iframes.html
 ---
-# Interact With The Page
+# Interact With the Page

-Test API provides a set of **actions** you can use to interact with the page.
+Test API includes a set of **actions** you can use to interact with the page.

 * [Click](#click)
 * [Press Key](#press-key)